 The store had a new pair going for $3500 and these were on consignment for $1500.
 After a quick in-store audition I brought them home and have enjoyed them ever since.
 While at the time they were Jim Thiel's flagship product, needless to say time and progress marches on.

 Fast forward 21 years.
 I recently acquired a used pair of B&W 801 series 3's from a local dealer for $1800.
-I had had a chance to hear a new pair back in the late 90's in a store and was very impressed.
+I had had a chance to hear a new pair back in the late 90's and had been very impressed.

 So that night we put on some music with one-and-a-half working B&W 801 speakers.
 The good one was pulled out well into the room and to the side, not the usual place.
 By chance, we were sitting with it pointing straight at us about 6 feet away.

 Wow!
 I had never heard my collection sound anything like this!
 Just insert all the positive audiophile review words here.
 But most of all it sounded live and with a harmonic rightness and detail that was amazing.
 It was just before Christmas, and even holiday music recorded in the early and mid-60's sounded like a live performance.
-Brenda Lee was standing right in front of us, or maybe we were right in front of a PA loudspeaker in a live performance.
+Brenda Lee was standing right in front of us, or maybe we were right in front of a loudspeaker in a live performance.
 The drums that had just sounded like a distant after thought were now a small vintage kit sitting on stage to her left as she rocked around the Christmas tree.
 (The other speaker was still partly working).

 Great Expectations.
 If "one-and-a-half" speakers could do this, we couldn't wait to hear it with two fully functions B&W 801's.
 The repair was just a few caps gone bad in the cross over.
 So, I hooked up both fully functioning 801s and positioned them.

 There was a huge center suck out!
 Vocalists who had been very strong and up front were nearly gone out of the mix on the newly repaired 801's.
 I checked the wiring.
 Not out of phase.